asifasifmd/NASSCOM-VSD-SOC-Design/README.md

 Correctd *nwell types* using **DRC rule book**
 ![image 97](https://github.com/asifasifmd/NASSCOM-VSD-SOC-Design/assets/154309294/07b83d4f-3084-4bbd-9161-8a3ba7cf98db)

-## DAY 02: Pre-Layout timing analysis and and importance of good clock-tree
+## DAY 04: Pre-Layout timing analysis and and importance of good clock-tree

-### Namin of Pins of Inverter in Magic
+### Naming of Pins of Inverter in Magic

 Open the **Magic** using the command provided from *vsdstdcelldesign* file git cloned before,
 ```